santiagosayshey/DigiBrain/Content/Projects/Dictionarry/April First Announcement.md

 ### Databases

 Along with Profilarr, the Dictionarry database has also got an overhaul.
-We introduced the new encode efficiency index, 2160p Quality and Balanced profiles as well as other small improvements like editions,
+We introduced the new encode efficiency index, 2160p Quality and Balanced profiles as well as other small improvements like editions, repacks and freeleech.
+Here are some scattered thoughts that you might also be interested in:

-@seraphys has also been working on a scoring refactor that introduces 720p fallback, fixes streaming service names, and groups similar releases together better.
+- @seraphys has been working on a scoring refactor that introduces 720p fallback, fixes streaming service names, and groups similar releases together better.
+It's a huge change that I haven't been able to fully test myself, but I've merged into a separate branch because I know people are pretty antsy to start testing.
+- I'm personally not too happy with the state of the current database - poorly named files and renames/imports weren't taken into enough consideration and it's causing way too many download loops.
+I'm still trying to figure out exactly how I want to tackle these problems, but I